The DeWalt DCF870 20V Hydraulic Impact Driver: Quiet, Compact, and Powerful!

 You can get DeWalt’s hydraulic impact driver for $199.99 as a bare tool.
 There’s also a kit option that includes an 1.7Ah PowerStack compact battery and charger for $299.99.

 As more of a specialty tool, you won’t find the DCF870 at as many retailers as you find other DeWalt impact drivers.
-While we didn’t see at Home Depot or Lowe’s, Acme Tools has it in stock and ready to ship.
+While we didn’t see it at Home Depot or Lowe’s, Acme Tools has it in stock and ready to ship.